ddelimar/ddelimar.github.io/_posts/2008-03-16-Try-not-do-there-is-no-try.md

 ---
 layout: post
-title: Try not - do!
-There is no try
+title: "Try not - do!
+There is no try"
-category: success-quotes
+category: success
 description:
 keywords:
 ---